MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-The-Feed-View/content.md

 # Prepare the Swift file

-To adhere to good coding conventions, rename the `ViewController.swift` to `FeedViewController.swift` to better reflect what its used for.
+To adhere to good coding conventions, rename the `ViewController.swift` to `FeedViewController.swift` to better reflect what it's used for.

 > [action]
 > Change the name in the file inspector, for the class, and in the comments at the top of your file.